A contribution to the understanding

 In this context, matricide denotes the death of an archetype.
 It does not imply the killing of a human being, nor does it signify repression.
 Narcissus dies because he becomes cognizant.
 He is frozen by his own mirror-image.
 It means that he is caught up in the realm of self-awareness.
 The seer Tiresias prophesied: “Narcissus will live to a ripe old age, provided that he never knows himself.”
 Of course, an archetype cannot really die and disappear, which is why it is soon revived in myth.
 The archetype, as such, is not integrable with temporality.
 It will continue its unconscious existence, although in less resplendent form, as Isis with a cow’s head (signifying unconsciousness), or as Osiris as regent of the underworld.
 Nevertheless, the dismemberment of the archetype is an important motif.
 It is also illustrated with restrainment and continuous torture, which is the fate that befell Prometheus.
 It signifies his death insofar as his autonomy is eliminated.
 The sacrifices made by the gods always bring boons to humanity, whose cultural world is enlarged.

-As a symbol, paradise is connected with the number four, which is a number that denotes completeness.
+As a symbol, paradise is connected with the number four; a number that denotes completeness.
 There are four rivers in the biblical paradise.
 The number denotes a naive and unmindful form of wholeness, as experienced by Adam and Eve while living in the Garden.
 When they “opened their eyes”, they became aware of evil in the form of the serpent, living in the midst of the Garden.
 The illusion was lost and they had to leave paradise.
 The number four has always been connected with ambivalence; it is both good and bad.
 The alchemist Dorneus (c.
 1530-1584) said that quartarius

 (four) is the binarius